-“Unfortunately this is very rich data that thieves can use in a variety of ways,” said Eva Velazquez, CEO of the nonprofit Identity Theft Resource Center in San Diego.
+“Unfortunately, this is very rich data that thieves can use in a variety of ways,” said Eva Velazquez, CEO of the nonprofit Identity Theft Resource Center in San Diego.

-In addition, about 209,000 people’s credit card numbers were accessed, and 182,000 people’s credit dispute documents, which contained personal information.
+About 209,000 people’s credit card numbers were accessed, and 182,000 people’s credit dispute documents, which contained personal information.
 Equifax said it will notify those people by mail if they are affected.

 Here are questions about the data breach and what you can do to protect yourself.
 The information is drawn from Equifax, the Identity Theft Resource Center, the U.S. Federal Trade Commission, and the National Consumer Law Center.

-identifying details taken in the hack?
+Q. Were my identifying details taken in the Equifax hack?

 Q. What else should I do to keep identity thieves from using my name, Social Security number and other identifying information to open accounts?

 A. Experts say consider freezing your credit report at the three main reporting bureaus – whether your data was exposed in the breach or not.
 A three-bureau freeze blocks access to your credit file, so thieves can’t open an account and run up debts under your name.
 It will also be difficult for you to apply for legitimate credit, without first unlocking the report.

 You can also set up a fraud alert at the credit bureaus to alert creditors that your identifying data has been hacked.
 This should cause lenders to contact you to confirm any applications for credit they receive are genuine.